dbcls/grasp/README.md

 Grasp works as follows:

 1. Grasp receives a GraphQL query from a client.
-2. Grasp translates it into a SPARQL query (or queries).
+2. Grasp compiles a predefined [handlebars](https://handlebarsjs.com/) template into a SPARQL query (or queries).
 3. Grasp sends the query to a SPARQL endpoint (or endpoints).
 4. The SPARQL endpoints return the results to Grasp.
 5. Grasp reforms the results to fit the given GraphQL query.